 We are following the Government and Public Health England advice.

-The advice for visitors, as above, has been reiterated on our homes Facebook pages and there are poster reminders at the entrances to our homes.
+The advice for visitors, as above, has been reiterated on our homes Facebook pages.
+There are poster reminders at the entrances to our homes.
 We have a stringent entry criteria, set out above and have changed the entry codes on doors.

 We have put in place a COVID-19 Policy and Procedure for our staff teams.
 Please contact Pippa Vicary, head of Human Resources at our Head Office if you would like to see this policy: 01905 828116

-We are sure you appreciate from the news, that COVID-19 is rather uncharted territory.
-The Government and Public Health England will continue to monitor the situation and we will update our policy according to any of their recommendations.
+The Government and Public Health England will continue to monitor the situation.
+We will update our policy according to any of their recommendations.

 If you are concerned or not sure about how we are keeping our residents safe, please speak to your home manager.